theaog/spirit/README.md

 If you need to pen-test more than 1,000 public IP or need Pro features we charge a small fee to help us support the project development.
 Use `./spirit buy` to upgrade.

 ## Spirit Pro
 Buy a Spirit Pro license directly from the CLI `./spirit buy`.
 Every license helps support our development and server costs.
-If you want to try a Pro feature, ask for a free Pro trial license by opening an [issue](https://github.com/theaog/spirit/issues).

 ## Key Features
 - extracts SSH banners accurately (retry failed hosts) and fast (many threads)
 - brute multiple ports at once: 1.1.1.1:22, 1.1.1.1:23, etc.
 - brute using private keys `./spirit brute-key --file id_rsa`
-- brute auto-blocks honeypots not wasting time nor giving away all your passwords into them
+- brute auto-blocks honeypots not wasting time nor giving away all your passwords
 - brute also blocks hosts that are unreachable, or have fail2ban installed (less dull work, faster scanning)
 - brute will try every connection twice before blocking unreachable hosts to increase accuracy
 - very light on server load, your CPU will thank you!
-- `./spirit omni -c 'uptime'` connect to all your hosts at once, upload files and execute remote commands
+- `./spirit omni -c 'uptime'` connect to all your found hosts at once, upload files and execute remote commands
-- `./spirit zap` clean connection logs using
+- `./spirit zap` clean connection logs
-- `./spirit masscan --zone zone.lst --rate 10_000` masscan whole zones automatically at your own pace
+- `./spirit masscan --zone zone.lst --rate 10_000` masscan whole zones automatically
-- `./spirit forever` scan & brute your network on random ports over and over -- spot vulnerabilities before they happen
+- `./spirit auto-brute` scan & brute your network on random ports over and over -- spot vulnerabilities before they happen
 - `./spirit exploit` test targets for common local and remote exploits
 - and more... [`$ ./spirit --help`](./HELP)

 # Support our development
 ## Monero (XMR) thank you! (our favorite)
-`8ATU7h8vJWgJrGHjjG6N9aY69pUsvyFg8WRUxeGPy6jEbcZxRagsWmUN3ZrLpqDqBtHAafTLfnBzCibhvQG3trrNEdGvoTa`
+`895LJnKcfTv7NHf7SN1zz5UzhBRwwvdR8NYLvXNr54jJ3GXghBoyfBKLp2dL4GcYohQatRnigct8zgK6utkjjeBxVNsky1s`

 ![xmrqr](asset/xmrqr.png)